sidtalia/ML-HACKSRPINT/README.md

 I used the deep-dreamer as an adhoc "transformer".

 Original audio, reshaped to 210x210x3.
-This image represnts a 3 second block of the audio file where each second forms the either the R,G or B component (notice that there's very little color in these images.
+This image represnts a 3 second block of the audio file where each second forms either the R,G or B component (notice that there's very little color in these images.
 This may be because the "beats" tend to line up in time for the most part).

 ![original](https://user-images.githubusercontent.com/24889667/54002272-fd67e600-4173-11e9-9990-bac587a9e047.jpg)